swisschain/Sirius.Api.Docs/source/includes/_protocol-description.md

 - `GET` : Gets a resource or a list of resources.
 - `DELETE` : Deletes a resource.

-## Description Of Usual HTTP Server Responses
+## Description Of HTTP Server Responses

 - 200 `OK` : the request was successful.
 - 201 `Created` : the request was successful and a resource was created.